aaronpk/iMessage-Export/README.md

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8;
 ```

-To import into the database, first make sure you define the database name in `export-sql.php`, then run:
+To import into the database, first make sure you copy `config-db.sample.php` to `config-db.php` and define your own database credentials.
+Then run:

 ```
 php export-sql.php